distkv-project/distkv/docs/ErrorCode.md

 ## Dst-ErrorCode Rule

 ### Introduction：
-Dst_Errorcode provides specific rules to identify any errors that occur during the execution of user command statement.
+Dst_ErrorCode provides specific rules to identify any errors that occur during the execution of user command statement.
-According to the rules of Errorcode, users can clearly interpret the error class information from it.
+According to the rules of ErrorCode, users can clearly interpret the error class information from it.

 ### The meaning of each code：